 The Elecnor Group is committed to improving employment quality.
 Thus, in spite of the adverse circumstances generated globally by the health crisis, the Group has increased the number of open-ended contracts by 27% compared to the figure for 2020.
 It is worth highlighting the increase in the number of open-ended contracts in the Works personnel, reaching 33%, compared to 20% last year.
 Furthermore, 99% of the Group's contracts are full time.
-All the information broken down by type of contract and type of employment can be found in
+All the information broken down by type of contract and type of employment can be found in Appendix I to this report.

-In 2021, the number of hours of absenteeism1 in the Elecnor Group totalled 2,206,895 (1,959,662 hours in 2020), implying an absenteeism1 ratio of 4.9% (5.7% in 2020).
+In 2021, the number of hours of absenteeism in the Elecnor Group totalled 2,206,895 (1,959,662 hours in 2020), implying an absenteeism6 ratio of 4.9% (5.7% in 2020).